-- 1. A supplemental examination will be offered individually for theory and biology lab. - 2.
-A supplemental exam will only be offered to students who have been unsuccessful in theory and/or biology lab. - 3.
+- 1. A supplemental examination which tests the entire semester's course material may be offered in this course at the discretion of the instructor. - 2.
+A supplemental exam will only be offered to students who have failed the Biology course. - 3.
 The final grade for the semester will be based solely on the supplemental exam.
 The grade achieved will not be higher than a "C". - 4.
 Supplemental exams will not be repeated.